OpenSaMD/OpenSaMD/src/documents/drafts/software-development-maintenance-plan.md

 Either manual testing is undergone or new automated tests are written to verify that the current code changes fulfil the software requirements.

+Should the team be a size larger than 1 then all PRs are to undergo code review before merging.

 ## 8 Software System Test Activities

 For every pull request the following automated GitHub actions based system tests are undergone:

-- Python and Typescript unit and integration testing suites pass
+- Python and Typescript unit and integration testing suites
-- Python and Typescript linting passes
+- Python and Typescript linting
-- Typescript type checker passes
+- Typescript type checker
-- Python mypy type checker passes
+- Python mypy type checker

 ## 9 Maintenance Activities